Eva Isaksson: Career

 In 1981, Isaksson was hired by the Helsinki University Observatory as a research assistant.
 That year, she attended the International Lesbian Information Service (ILIS) conference in Turin, Italy, as a representative for Seta.
 Though she could tell that heated discussion was occurring, the fact that she was deaf, and no interpreter had been provided, impacted her ability to follow the proceedings.
 Other activists wrote notes explaining the conversations and finally someone wrote a synopsis for her of the debates on whether ILIS should remain as the lesbian section of the International Gay Association or become an independent umbrella organization for women.
 The women chose to become independent and Isaksson volunteered to organize and produce their official media.
 From 1981 to 1983, she was responsible for producing the Lesbian Information Secretariat Newsletter, as well as compiling, writing, curating, and distributing newsletters of affiliated associations and ILIS conference papers.
 The newsletters focused on issues faced by women within the network, including employment challenges, legal situations involving lesbian mothers, racism, political extremism and health, particularly the spread of HIV/AIDS.
 Because it was often difficult for lesbians to gain news coverage in their own national newspapers, the international exposure provided by these newsletters produced coverage and support from abroad.

 At the university, Isaksson was promoted to work as an amanuensis, an administrator of a research facility, and then in 1998 became a tenured astronomy librarian at the observatory.
 In the early 1990s, shortly after the advent of the internet, Isaksson recognized its potential to improve communication and neutralize related problems in communication for the hearing impaired.
 She used her skill with organization and databases to create a comprehensive reference of various types of mailing lists for lesbians to use for networking.
 Her first lists were for Finnish lesbians, but she soon made lists to encompass Europe.
 She began training women at the university to use the internet for both research and networking, and pioneered the establishment of databases containing reference materials related to women's studies and women scientists.
-In 1999, she was the recipient of the Maikki Friberg Equality Prize, an award given by the University of Helsinki to recognize persons who have furthered gender equality, for her work in encouraging women to share information information through technology.
+In 1999, she was the recipient of the Maikki Friberg Equality Prize, an award given by the University of Helsinki to recognize persons who have furthered gender equality, for her work in encouraging women to share information through technology.